lewismj/inky/README.md

 I’m not sure if I would follow this approach if I were building a full implementation.
 The cost (lots of `std::get` function calls to take a value out of the variant v.s. the benefit - no inheritance hierarchy, smaller codebase, in theory less memory.

-2. Parsing.
-The parse is *very* basic, it is just dealing with S-Expressions.
-Having used [FastParse][4] in Scala; I decided to investigate Boost’s Spirit parser.  *I quickly gave up on the idea of using Boost’s Spirit parser.*
+2. The parsing routines are basic.
+I could have used a combinator library.
+I have used [FastParse][4] in Scala.
+I decided to investigate Boost’s Spirit parser.  *I quickly gave up on the idea of using Boost’s Spirit parser.*

-	Currently investigating smaller C++ Parser combinators.

-3. I’ve followed the ‘Build Your Own Lisp’ approach of ‘special syntax’ for Lambda expressions.
-If writing this again, I’d maybe use the regular syntax (with modified *eval*).
+3. I followed the ‘Build Your Own Lisp’ approach of adopting a ‘special syntax’ for Lambda expressions.

 4. This is largely ‘throwaway’ code, not for a serious project.
 I’m not sure if the C++ boilerplate is repaid by speed in a proper implementation.
-The codebase would be significantly smaller if the implementation were done in a language like Scala.
-C++ involves *lots* of boilerplate, with no type pattern matching etc.
+There is not too much code, but would be less if done using say Scala.

 5. In this codebase I’ve made no attempt at any tail call optimisation.